Hey film fag,

 Some very proud straight guys have complained about the film, claiming it’s a cleverly-disguised feminist propaganda piece.
 And yes, it is.

 Max tends to unwillingly get involved in other people’s conflicts and this films keeps with that tradition.
 This time, his mission is to help Furiosa — a one-armed woman warrior played with uncompromising toughness by Charlize Theron — save a group of young women from systematic rape by a psycho overlord named Immortan Joe (Hugh Keays-Byrne — a performer from past Max films, so welcome back!).
 When Immortan Joe storms their prison chamber — now empty — a message has been left on the wall: “Our babies will not be warlords.”

 Furiosa takes over from there.
-Tom Hardy’s crazier, gruffish, more taciturn Max is a dashing, sexy sidekick.
+Tom Hardy’s crazier, gruffer, more taciturn Max is a dashing, very sexy sidekick.
 The low-key dom-sub dynamic between the two of them gets a little literal — at one point he’s leashed and muzzled and she’s tugging on his chain.
 The whole movie is one giant chase scene with tense moments of stillness and breathtaking cinematography mixed in to break it up.
-If you’re prone to headaches from loud movies, bring some Advil.
+If you’re prone to headaches from loud movies, bring Advil.